 MS drug 4AP is a K+-channel blocker, used as a drug in severe MS. [18F]3F4AP is its recently developed fluorinated derivative, which has increased uptake in demyelinated brain regions in mice, rats, and Rhesus monkeys (Burgarolas et al., 2018).

 Experimental autoimmune encephalomyelitis (EAE) is a commonly used animal model for MS. Most of the knowledge about the in vivo mechanisms of neurodegeneration in MS are based on EAE, and it is also used in PET imaging studies (Abourbeh et al., 2012; Xie et al., 2012; Wu et al., 2013; Mattner et al., 2013; Airas et al., 2015b; Martín et al., 2016; Han et al., 2017; Válles-García et al., 2017).
+Focal delayed-type hypersensitivity EAE (fDTH-EAE) elicits large, predictable lesions that are easy to evaluate in small animal PET, and the contralateral hemisphere can be used as reference tissue in the analysis of PET data (Vainio et al., 2019).
 Vascular adhesion protein-1 (VAP-1) is actively involved in the development of lesions in the EAE model (Elo et al., 2018).
 Lysolecithin induced demyelination has also been used as animal model of MS in PET imaging (de Paula Faria et al., 2014b; de Paula Faria et al., 2014c), and cuprizone feeding as demyelination and remyelination model (de Paula Faria et al., 2014d).

 Airas L, Rissanen E, Rinne JO.
 Imaging neuroinflammation in multiple sclerosis using TSPO-PET.
 Clin Transl Imaging 2015a; 3: 461-473. doi: 10.1007/s40336-015-0147-6.